-Another Fed Rate Hike Is Coming.
+The Fed Just Raised Its Rate Again.
 When Will It Start To Hurt Consumers?

 At a news conference earlier this year, Federal Reserve Chairman Jerome Powell called the issue "a bit of a puzzle."

-"We hear about labor shortages, but where is the wage reaction?" he asked in June, right after the Fed raised the federal funds rate for the second time this year — to between 1.75 and 2 percent.
+"We hear about labor shortages, but where is the wage reaction?" he asked in June, right after the Fed raised the federal funds rate for the second time this year — to between 1.75 percent and 2 percent.

 As rates continue to climb, it could place greater pressure on families who have been relying on their credit cards and mortgages to get by.

 "For a lot of households, their wages have barely kept pace with the increases in household expenses — if even that," says Greg McBride, chief financial analyst for Bankrate.com.
-"Layer on top of that rising interest rates and the rising headwind that that presents towards consumers that are trying to get their debt paid off, and it's just going to further strain families that already have tight household budgets."
+"Layer on top of that rising interest rates and the rising headwind that that presents toward consumers that are trying to get their debt paid off, and it's just going to further strain families that already have tight household budgets."

 Wages are not the only riddle hanging over the two-day meeting of the Federal Open Market Committee, the Fed's board of policymakers.
 There are also troubles beyond U.S. borders.

-From Argentina to Turkey, many of emerging economies have bit hit by turbulence as a strengthening U.S. dollar helped send their own currencies into a skid.
+From Argentina to Turkey, many of emerging economies have been hit by turbulence as a strengthening U.S. dollar helped send their own currencies into a skid.

-Add to that the uncertainty surrounding the deepening trade dispute between the U.S. and China, which has seen tariffs leveled on hundreds of billions of dollars' worth of goods.
+Add to that the uncertainty surrounding the deepening trade dispute between the U.S. and China, leading to tariffs leveled on hundreds of billions of dollars' worth of goods.

 "The Fed will always say it's making policy decisions for the U.S. economy, and that's their mandate," Swonk says.
 "But the reality is, what happens around the world does not stay around the world.
 It washes up on our shores, as well."

-Still, even with seven hikes in the past three years, interest rates remain historically low.
+Still, even with eight hikes in the past three years, interest rates remain historically low.
 The Fed effectively placed its foot on the gas during the Great Recession, driving down rates to boost borrowing and pump more money into the economy.
 Now that money is flowing, and now that inflation is ticking up, most analysts say it's about time to ease up off that gas pedal.

 Economy